Gary P. Stokan – President & CEO

 Derek Martin – Vice President, Events

 In his 18th year with the Bowl, Derek manages the event department and game day operations and serves as the main liaison for the participating teams.
 He also serves as tournament director for the Chick-fil-A Peach Bowl Challenge.
-A graduate of Georgia Tech and Georgia State University, Derek lives in Smyrna with his wife, Meredith, their son, Ben, and daughter, Ava.
+Derek lives in Smyrna with his wife, Meredith, their son, Ben, and daughter, Ava.

 Matt Garvey – Vice President, Communications